Ali Larijani: Political positions

-Larijani was one of the leaders of the Principlists Pervasive Coalition in 2008 parliamentary elections, and a United Front of Principlists leader.
-During Iranian 2016 parliamentary election Larijani was the leader of the Followers of Wilayat faction, although he was backed by the reformist List of Hope and said he is running as an independent candidate.
+Larijani was one of the leaders of the Principlists Pervasive Coalition in the 2008 parliamentary elections, and a United Front of Principlists leader.
+During the Iranian 2016 parliamentary election Larijani was the leader of the Followers of Wilayat faction, although he was backed by the reformist List of Hope and said he was running as an independent candidate.

-He is also described as a center-right politician who has "slowly distanced himself from the Principlist camp" and a "conservative-turned-moderate".
+He was also described as a center-right or moderate conservative politician who "slowly distanced himself from the Principlist camp" and a "conservative-turned-moderate".
+He was sometimes described as taking a hardline approach regarding relations to the West, but as a pragmatist regarding internal affairs.

-Larijani is known to have close associates, including the interior minister Abdolreza Rahmani Fazli, Behrouz Nemati, spokesman for the parliament's presiding board, and Kazem Jalali, head of the parliament's research center.
+Larijani was known to have close associates, including the interior minister Abdolreza Rahmani Fazli, Behrouz Nemati, spokesman for the parliament's presiding board, and Kazem Jalali, head of the parliament's research center.